When most speak of Ocho Rios, they generally include areas from Discovery Bay on the west

 destination as the area developed a strong tourist-based economy.

-Come indulge in a romantic
+Come indulge in a

-tropical getaway or a luxury
+tropical getaway at

 Bed & Breakfast Villa